User-ID™ enables you to identify all users on your network

 policy rules improves safe enablement of applications traversing

-the network and ensures that only those users who have a business need
+the network and ensures that only those users who have a business

-for an application have access.
+need for an application have access.
 For example, some applications,

-such as SaaS applications that enable access to Human Resources
+such as SaaS applications that enable access to Human Resources services

-majority of your users do not.
+the majority of your users do not.